What does your browser reveal about you?

 You have beta everything, and do you know why?
 Because beta means better.
 You can’t remember installing anything in the past 5 that you didn’t have to click though a disclaimer for.
 You have the entire windows registry stored in your head and can come very close to re-writing the kernel with it.
 At one point, you actually disassembled the windows kernel and printed it out, and proceeded to read all of it line by line.

-30. Gravatar opera Lover NETHERLANDS Says:
+30. opera Lover NETHERLANDS Opera Windows says:

 So funny, the opera user profile indeed does describe me fully.
 One missing characteristic: i simply ignore all sites that don’t work in Opera, except for Googles great apps: i pretend to be mozilla: feels like cheating.

-31. Gravatar Colin CANADA Says:
+31. Colin CANADA OmniWeb Mac OS says:

 Omniweb